Drivetrain#

 Values#

-drive is done?#
+drive is done#

-True - The drivetrain is not moving.
+True — The robot is finished moving.

-False - The drivetrain is moving.
+False — The robot is still moving.

 <drive is done?>